 microM8’s web-debugger provides a number of handy debugging functions including a variety of break-points, stepping, memory editing, recording and rewind capabilities inside an easy-to-use web-based interface.

-You can start the debugger by pressing Control-Shift-B once you boot an Apple II disk.
+You can start the debugger by pressing Control-Shift-B once you boot an Apple II disk, or by opening the microM8 menu and navigating to Tools -> Web Debugger and selecting a VM (usually #1).
 The debugger starts paused.

 Click on the images to view full-size.